-A- General Information Grievance/Request Form Record No: (It should be same with the number on grievance/ request admittance form) Record Keeping Person: Date: B- Concluding Grievance/ Request This section shall be filled out and signed by the p arty that filed a complaint/request and the Akfen/Derbent Authority when the file is closed.
-In n this section, information about how the grievance has been resolved or how the request has been m et will be given; remarks stating that an agreement has been struck with the grievance/ request owne er and signature should be included, if such an agreement has been made.
-If no agreement has b peen made, but the issue has been closed, Akfen/Derbent authorities must state as such and l sign.
-(Pauling to the guing gapes gapeined his intermet his ill be every set and by a result in stand of sign set week (Replies to the grievances received via internet wi ii be expected by e-maii instead of signature) Remarks:
+A- General Information

+Grievance/Request Form Record No:

+(It should be same with the number on grievance/request admittance form)

+Record Keeping Person:

 Date:

-Date.

-Namo Curamo and Cinatino of
+B- Concluding Grievance/ Request

+This section shall be filled out and signed by the party that filed a complaint/request and the Akfen/Korda Authority when the file is closed.
+In this section, information about how the grievance has been resolved or how the request has been met will be given; remarks stating that an agreement has been struck with the grievance/ request owner and signature should be included, if such an agreement has been made.
+If no agreement has been made, but the issue has been closed, Akfen/Korda authorities must state as such and sign.
+(Replies to the grievances received via internet will be expected by e-mail instead of signature)

+Remarks:

+Date:

-Name- Surname and Signature of On Behalf of Akfen/Derbent Title- Name- Surname and Signature
+Name- Surname and Signature of Grievance/ Request Owner On Behalf of Akfen/Korda Title- Name- Surname and Signature

-Grievance/ Request Owner The Nume- Jumume and Signature

-· •